IELTS Speaking Samples and Answers

 Q. How do you think your life will change in the future?
 [Why/Why not?]

-Answer: It is rather uncertain how my life will change in the future, but one thing is for sure that I will become very busy with my career because I want to have a secured financial future for myself and my family.
+Answer: It is rather uncertain how my life will change in the future, but one thing is for sure I will become very busy with my career because I want to have a secure financial future for myself and my family.
 I also want to move to a quieter place in the future, probably after 20 years or so, in order to enjoy a quiet life, away from the hustling and bustling of busy city life.

-Part 2 - Cue Card/ Candidate Task Card
+Part 2 - Cue Card/ Candidate Task Card:

 [The topic for your talk will be written on a card which the examiner will hand over to you.
 Read it carefully and then make some brief notes.]